Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 cd dev/helm
 ```

-If you are running the cluster on AWS or Azure, please remember to update the `values.yml` with `provider: aws` or
+If you're running the cluster on AWS or Azure, please remember to update the `values.yml` with `provider: aws` or
 `provider: azure` as well.

+!!! note

-You are also free to customize any of the charts in this repository to suit your requirements and pull requests are
+    You can customize any of the charts in this repository to suit your requirements, and make pull requests to
-encouraged to extend functionality.
+    extend functionality.

 ### 1. Check that you can connect to the cluster with `kubectl`